 When you have made it through most of your pregnancy and are in the final stretch, you enter the waiting game of waiting to go into labor.
 This can be nerve-racking for two reasons.
-First, you do not know when you will go into labor, and second, you do not know how to tell that you genuinely have started labor and it isn’t just a false alarm.
-This episode explains the signs that labor will begin soon and the signs that you are in labor.
-You will not experience all of these signs, and some of these signs may happen to you but go unnoticed.
-After listening to this episode, you will have a better idea of what to look out to know when labor is starting, when to call your doctor or midwife, and when to go to the hospital or birth center.
+First, you do not know when you will go into labor.
+Second, you may not know how to tell that you genuinely have started labor and that it isn’t just a false alarm.
+There is a typical path that all labor follows, but the signs of labor, when they happen, and how you experience them will be unique.
+This episode/article covers labor signs to look out for as you get closer to your due date, what to do in early labor, and when to contact your doctor or midwife.

 Article and Resources

 In this episode, we are talking about the start of your labor.
 There is a typical path that all labor follows, but the signs of labor, when they happen, and how you experience them will be unique for you.
 This article will go through the signs of labor, what you should be doing in early labor, and when you should contact your doctor or midwife.

 In the past, a baby born between 37-42 weeks was concerned born at term.
 In 2013 the American College of Obstetricians and Gynecologists revised their classifications for pregnancy terms into four separate categories.

 - Late-term 41 weeks and 41 weeks six days

 The takeaway here is that your care provider ideally would like to see you go into labor between 39-41 weeks.

 The Evidence on Pregnancy Duration

 What does the evidence say about how long pregnancy lasts?
 One study found it was most accurate to add 282 days to the last menstrual period.
 This study included mothers who had a labor induction.
 Another study found that the average length of pregnancy was 283 days.
 There was a difference if it was a woman who already had at least one baby, in that the median gestational age at birth was two days shorter.
 This study did exclude women who were induced.